Jack-du-ubc/Jack-du-ubc/README.md

   <img align="right" top="300" height="200" width="300" alt="GIF" src="GIFs/software-engineering1.gif">
 </a>

-- 🏫 Undergraduate in **the University of British Columbia** 🇨🇦
+- 🏫 Alminus of **the University of British Columbia** 🇨🇦
 - 📚 Major in **Mathematics** ✏️ Minor in **Statistics** 📊
 - 🌏 My nationality is **Chinese** 🇨🇳
 - 👀 Interests in Applied Math 📝 ML 🤖 Software Engineering 💻
 - ✍️  Currently studying Natural Language Processing
-- 🏅 My hobby is to play sports ⚽🏀⚾🎱🎳🏊‍♂️🚴‍♂️🏓🏸
+- 🏅 My hobby is playing sports ⚽🏀⚾🎱🎳🏊‍♂️🚴‍♂️🏓🏸
 - 🕯️ My favourite quote is \
 _"Never say never, because limits, like fears, \
 are often just an illusion. -- Michael Jordan"_